ogarreche/XAI_Whitebox/README.md

 ### Organization

-This github divides the experiment by folders considering the metric analyzed.
+This github divides the experiment by folders considering the metrics analyzed and Base model folder.
+The program in the Base folder is necessary to obtain descriptive accuracy, sparsity, efficiency, and stability.
+In each folder there is a example program to run to get familiarized with the work.

 ### Example: